mahouboy23/IB-notes/Notes week 2.md

 ### The Naming and Perception of Africa
 - **Multiple Names for Africa**
     - Known as Alkebulan, Cush, Ethiopia.
-    - The Atlantic Ocean was once called the Ethiopian Sea.
 - **Origin of the Name 'Africa'**
     - Named after Roman general Scipio Africanus, who “conquered” it.
 - **Media Representation of Africa**